Francydijesi/hackbright_project/README.md

 ___

+#### Ingredient analysis

 This bubble chart shows all of the ingredients saved in all the shopping lists, color coded by category.
 The bigger the bubble, the higher its frequency.
 ![alt text]
 (https://github.com/Francydijesi/hackbright_project/blob/master/static/img/Readme/Ingredient%20Analysis.png "Ingredient Analysis")

+## <a name="run"></a>How to locally run Meal Planner

+* Set up and activate a python virtualenv, and install all dependencies:
+    * `pip install -r requirements.txt`

+* Create the tables in your database:
+    * `python -i model.py`
+    * While in interactive mode, create tables: `db.create_all()`

+* Now, quit interactive mode.
+Start up the flask server:
+    * `python server.py`

+* Go to localhost:5000 to see the web app

+## <a name="author"></a>About the author

+Francesca Paoletti graduated from an italian university in Math with a final thesis in "Data Envelopment Analysis", in the operational research field.
+She took courses in finance and economics in Italian Banks and at UC Berkeley.
+She worked for a number of years as a math teacher and a java back end developer.
+She is very passionate about data science.
+For more details see her [linkedin] (https://www.linkedin.com/in/francescapaoletti) profile.